urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/3-imports-and-aliases.md

 `this`, `def` and `hc` are the aliases, and next to each one is the hoon expresion it's aliasing.
 Notice that unlike most things that take _n_ arguments, a virtual arm is not terminated with a `==`.
 You can define as many aliases as you like.
-The three in this example are conventional ones you'd likely use in most agents you write.
+The three in this example are conventional ones you'd use in most agents you write.
 Their purposes are:

 ```hoon
 this  .